NetSPI/PowerUpSQL/README.md

 * Author: Scott Sutherland (@_nullbind), NetSPI - 2016
 * Contributors: Antti Rantasaari and Eric Gruber
 * Version: 1.0.0.0
-* Description: PowerUpSQL is a offensive toolkit that supports common attack workflow against SQL Server.
+* Description: PowerUpSQL is a PowerShell Toolkit for Attacking SQL Server.
 * License: BSD 3-Clause
-* Required Dependencies: PowerShell Version 3
+* Required Dependencies: PowerShell v.3
 * Optional Dependencies: None

 Below are the functions included in this module.
 I've provided a list of the ones completed so far, but I've also outlined the intended development roadmap.
 High level roadmap Goals include adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
 At the moment most of the testing was done on versions 2008-2014.